greggman/HappyFunTimes/docs/makinggames.md

         // Start the main app logic.
         requirejs(
           [ '../../../scripts/gameserver',
-            '../../scripts/gamesupport',
-            '../../scripts/misc',
+            '../../../scripts/gamesupport',
+            '../../../scripts/misc/misc',
           ],
           main
         );

-*  GameSupport will set `globals.elapsedTime` to the time in seconds that have elapsed since the last call to your mainloop.
-It will also increment `global.frameCount`.
+*  GameSupport will set `globals.elapsedTime` to the time in seconds that have elapsed since the last call to your mainloop. `globals.gameTime` is the time since the game started.
+   `global.frameCount` is the number of times your main loop has been called.